 My Formal Education:

 Public schools in Oakland, CA: Call me a book worm.
 The high point of my week was riding my bicycle through the Mills College Campus to a little-known library.
-Unbeknownst to me, the librarian was nudging me towards classic literature that was, in hindsight, not developmentally suited; A Tale of Two Cities?
+Unbeknownst to me, the librarian was nudging me towards classical literature that was, in hindsight, not developmentally suited; A Tale of Two Cities?
 In elementary school?
 Really?
 I loved it.

 Community College in Oakland: I remember the day President Kennedy was assassinated.
 What can I say?
 My world was forever changed.

 San Francisco State: I changed majors every year.
 I did not want to pick!
 Since when did college become ‘job training.’
-I thought the goal was to become well educated; silly me.
+I thought the goal was to become well educated.
+Silly me.

 University of California at Berkeley: Hey!
 I could get psychoanalytic training through the back door!
 How?
 An independently minded Freudian psychoanalyst was teaching at the school of Criminology.
 I soon discovered the School of Criminolgy was also a hot bed of Marxist radicalism.
 My head spun; crime is a psychological problem, no it’s bad genes, no it’s poverty, no it’s classism, no it’s cultural.
 The good news is my critical thinking skills were well-honed.